ExclusiveOrange/JuliaWeb/README.md

 [What](#what) - [Why](#why) - [How](#how) - [Where](#where)

-A web-based, interactive fractal explorer.
-Initially just for approximating the filled Julia set of the complex quadratic, but now also does mutatable versions of the Mandelbrot set of the complex quadratic, and the "Burning Ship" and its Julia set.

 ## What

+### This is?

+JuliaWeb is a web-based, interactive fractal explorer.
+Its codes are JavaScript.
+It's intended for easy-use by non-mathers.

+### Fractals are?

 A [fractal](http://en.wikipedia.org/wiki/Fractal) is a particular type of thing that has a self-repeating pattern.
 This fractal explorer makes interactive pictures of certain kinds of fractals.